ulab-uiuc/Time-R1/README.md

 </div>

 ### Stage 2 & 3: Future Prediction and Generation ($\theta_2$)
-The $\theta_2$ model, after being trained in Stage 2, demonstrates strong capabilities in both future event time prediction and creative future scenario generation (Stage 3 validation).
+The $\theta_2$ model, after being trained in Stage 2, demonstrates strong capabilities in both future event time prediction and creative future scenario generation (Stage 3).
 Our results indicate that Time-R1 ($\theta_2$) surpasses specialized state-of-the-art reasoning models like DeepSeek-R1, which are also more than 200 times larger.

 <div align="center">